 Each of the processes above have periodic evaluation applied.
-At the very least, evaluation is performed and communicated to DDRJ Senior Management quarterly (via risk profile and operating reports) and provided to the DDRJ Board and/or Board Committees as a standing item quarterly.
+At the very least, evaluation is performed and communicated to DDRJ Senior Management quarterly (via risk assessment and operating reports) and provided to the DDRJ Board as a standing item quarterly.

-H. Principle 22: Communication Procedures & Standards
+Principle 22: Communication Procedures & Standards